AleksandarDev/Eve/README.md

 ### In process of making this project, we used following ingredients...

-C, Arduino, Energia, nRF24 (radio t/r), C#, XAML, WPF, Windows Phone (Silverlight), WCF, SOAP, REST, IIS7/8, MVVM pattern, Microsoft Prism, JSON.NET, Windows Phone Toolkit, Windows Phone Theme Manager, Coding4Fun Complete Toolkit, HTML5, JavaScript, jQuery, AJAX and **much more**
+C, Arduino, Energia, nRF24 (radio t/r), C#, XAML, WPF, MahApps.Metro, Kinect SDK, InputSimulator, AForge .NET, Windows Phone (Silverlight), WCF, SOAP, REST, IIS7/8, MVVM pattern, Microsoft Prism, JSON.NET, Windows Phone Toolkit, Windows Phone Theme Manager, Coding4Fun Complete Toolkit, HTML5, JavaScript, jQuery, AJAX and **much more**

 *We described all used technologies/libraryes/patterns in project documentation*

 ### How did we mix all those ingredients together?

-By hard work and a lot of Bing queries.
+By hard work and a lot of Bing queries ;)

 ### We baked it and came out with this

 Still in oven...

+## Advanced

+### Architecture layers

+*Devices and Software* < Eve.API < Client < > Relay < > Remote

 ## Developed by